Glossary

 Anonymous User

-MySQL/MariaDB user with no name automatically created during installation.
+MySQL/MariaDB user with no name created in some legacy installations.
 Represents a security risk as it can interfere with legitimate user matching.

 ASH